 - Biodegradable bottle, environmentally safe

-- Can be used on all kinds of stains
+- Can be used on all types of stains

-However, this is a completely natural odor, and does not have any chemical effect.
-After washing the cloth, the odor will disappear.
+However, this is an entirely natural odor and does not have any chemical effect.
+After washing the cloth, the scent will disappear.

-For those who are more environmentally conscious, Puracy is the best natural stain remover you can find!
+For those who are more environmentally conscious, Puracy Natural Stain Remover is the best natural butter stain remover you can find for your clothing!
 Click here to check the current price on Amazon.

 Carbona Stain Devils